Modelling hollow thermoplastic syntactic foams under high-strain compressive loading: Mathematical modelling and discussion

 \subsection{Compressible Ogden type-II}

 In this model, the strain energy ansatz takes the form

-Fig.~\ref{fig:ogdenII_92040} presents results for an OgII strain energy model at $\phi = 40\%$ (other filling fractions were not examined in order to avoid numerical instability issues with modelling weakly compressible syntactic foams with highly compressible $f(J)$ ansatzes).
-For the truncation $N=4$, an accurate description of both the axial stress-strain and transverse strain behaviours was finally recovered.
+Fig.~\ref{fig:ogdenII_920higher} presents results for a Compressible Ogden type-II (OgII) strain energy model at $\phi = 20\%, \, 30\%,$ and $40\%$ filling fractions (lower filling fractions were not examined with the OgII model in order to avoid the numerical instability issues encountered by modelling weakly compressible syntactic foams with highly compressible $f(J)$ ansatzes).
+For high truncation values $N$, an accurate description of both the axial stress-strain and transverse strain behaviours was recovered.
 Consequently, OgII strain energy ansatzes were found to be appropriate forms for describing the compressive performance of high filling fraction HTM syntactic foams.
+More generally, this identifies the need for advanced models to describe the response of HTM syntactic foams at large filling fractions.
+In Table \ref{tab:bestfits} we find that relerr$_\sigma$ and relerr$_\lambda$ for the best-fit Ogden type-II models (corresponding to large $\phi$ HTM syntactic foams) are to within $10.7\%$ at the very worst, with extremely good accuracy recovered in the transverse response.
+A future approach to modelling these foams could be to construct a SEF with an $f(J)$ motivated by the Hencky models outlined in the previous section as such an investigation lies outside the current scope of the present study.